 That is precisely the moment our creativity and productivity dies.
-It happens to her.
+It happens to Shauna.
 It happens to me.
-And I’d be willing to bet, it happens to you.
+And I’d be willing to bet that it happens to you.

 By no stretch do I ever expect to create perfectly, but if I’m not creating at all, my perceived value and sense of self-worth can take a really big hit.

 Life Without Filters

 Like many things, social media can be a good thing—of course, in small doses, and when not abused.
 So why not let it enhance our life, rather than define it?